ImmersiveRPG/super-dlang-godot3-turbo-hyper-fighting-champion-edition/README.md

 !!!
 WARNING !!!

 These bindings are experimental.
 Do not expect them to work.
+Only working on dmd 2.102 right now.

 :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning:
 :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: